-5 things AAP did to make Delhi govt schools, a better place to study
+5 things AAP did to make Delhi govt schools better than they ever were

 New Delhi, July 30: The condition of government schools in Delhi used to be really bad and such was the situation that these schools were seen as meant for only those who were economically deprived.
 The opinion that most people in Delhi had about government schools was that they were meant for kids of those dwelling in slums.